-Now Robert and Paul his stepson and a right-hand man had swept the back of the truck the day before and had only one load of wood since and that was for the big mine that was being reopened south of the town.
-They had cut the shoring timber from a stand of trees near the ruins of an old shed on the road to the lookout.
+Robert and Paul his step son and right hand man had swept the back of the truck the day before, and had only one load of wood since and that was for the office at the big mine that was being reopened south of the town.
+They had also cut shoring timber from a stand of trees near the ruins of an old shed on the road to the lookout.
 This was the area where many Chinese held mining licenses in the early days.
-As with all gold rushes, the Chinese were always represented as a minority of the population.
-If they were not mining they were providing other vital services to the community.
-There were still signs of their habitation everywhere, shrines to their ancestors and many gravestones.
+As with all gold rushes, the Chinese where always represented as a minority of the population.
+If they were not mining they would provide other vital services to the gold rush community.
+There were still signs of their habitation everywhere, shrines to their ancestors and many marble grave stones.
 Robert and Paul had made a fire in the old shed as it had started to rain.
-They boiled the billy and made tea to have with their cold roast lamb sandwiches.
+They boiled the billy and made tea to have with their lunch.
 When the rain stopped they loaded the heavy planks on the truck and delivered it to the mine.